Education Support Worker - Sense College

 Could you be a Sense Education Support Worker?

-We now have an opportunity for a Support Worker to join our Sense College in Peterborough.
+We now have opportunities for an Education Support Workers to join our Sense College in Streatley, Luton.

 We use a total communication approach which includes a variety of methods such as BSL / Sign Supported English / On Body Signing / Intensive Interaction /Pictorial Symbols and Symbol Systems (PECS) / Hand Under Hand Exploration / Objects of Reference / Voice Output Communication Aids / Vocalisation, Facial Expression and Body Language